10 Best Albums To Turn People On To Southern Rock

 Feature Photo: Olga Steckel / Shutterstock.com

 Our 10 Best Albums to Turn People on to Southern Rock presents a list of albums that, for the most part, have always been classified as Southern rock and roll.
-Now, of course, there are some bands that have denied that they should ever be labeled as Southern rock—the Allman Brothers Band being one of them.
-Nonetheless, I think if we had to come up with some sort of label, putting the Allman Brothers Band under the Southern rock label would probably be the most appropriate, although all big-time Allman Brothers fans know they were a band that blended many different genres of music: jazz, country, rock, and more.
+Now, of course, some bands have denied that they should ever be labeled as Southern rock, the Allman Brothers Band being one of them.
+Nonetheless, I think that if we had to come up with a label, categorizing the Allman Brothers Band as Southern rock would probably be the most appropriate.
+However, all big-time Allman Brothers fans know they were a band that blended many genres, including jazz, country, rock, and more.

-Of course, there are some bands that are just strictly Southern-sounding, like Lynyrd Skynyrd, Charlie Daniels Band, and even the Outlaws.
-The Marshall Tucker Band had a nice Southern sound, although there were some Northern elements to their music addition too.
-So, if you know somebody who doesn’t know too much about Southern rock or kind of doesn’t understand the whole genre itself, we figured we would put together a list of ten of the best albums that featured not only the best Southern rock bands of all time but some of their best work.
+Of course, some bands are strictly Southern-sounding, such as Lynyrd Skynyrd, the Charlie Daniels Band, and even the Outlaws.
+The Marshall Tucker Band had a nice Southern sound, although their music had some Northern elements.
+So, if you know somebody who doesn’t know much about Southern rock or doesn’t fully understand the genre itself, we figured we would put together a list of ten of the best albums that feature not only the best Southern rock bands of all time but also some of their finest work.

-The one rule that we utilized on this list was that we would only allow “one album per band” so that we could get a wide assortment of musical acts on the list to showcase.
+The one rule we used on this list was that we would only allow “one album per band,” so we could showcase a wide assortment of musical acts.

 # 10 – The Whippoorwill – Blackberry Smoke

-The band is led by the stunning Charlie Starr on lead vocals and guitar; this man really kicks it.
-It’s also got Richard Turner on bass, Paul Jackson on guitar, Brandon Still on piano, and Brit Turner on drums.
-Blackberry Smoke brings a fresh yet authentically gritty Southern rock sound that bridges the gap between the genre’s past and its future.
+The stunning Charlie Starr leads the band on lead vocals and guitar; this man really kicks it.
+It also has Richard Turner on bass, Paul Jackson on guitar, Brandon Still on piano, and Brit Turner on drums.
+Blackberry Smoke brings a fresh yet authentically gritty Southern rock sound, bridging the gap between the genre’s past and future.

 # 9 – Wild-Eyed Southern Boys – 38 Special